alukosdev/ccsp/reference/glossary.md

 ==- Single Loss Expectancy (SLE)
 ==- Single Sign-On (SSO)
 ==- Smurf Attack
-The Smurf attack is a distributed denial-of-service attack in which large numbers of Internet Control Message Protocol (ICMP) packets with the intended victim’s spoofed source IP are broadcast to a computer network using an IP broadcast address.
+The Smurf attack is a distributed denial-of-service attack in which large numbers of Internet Control Message Protocol (ICMP) packets with the intended victim's spoofed source IP are broadcast to a computer network using an IP broadcast address.
 Most devices on a network will, by default, respond to this by sending a reply to the source IP address.
-If the number of machines on the network that receive and respond to these packets is very large, the victim’s computer will be flooded with traffic.
+If the number of machines on the network that receive and respond to these packets is very large, the victim's computer will be flooded with traffic.
 ==- Snarfing
 The action of grabbing data and using it without the owner's consent.
 ==- Software-as-a-Service (SaaS)